 Working Principle of Magnetic Powders

-Working: When the magnetic powder comes in the influence of a magnetic field it forms a brush that is used to dust the prints over the surface.
+Working: When the magnetic powder comes under the influence of a magnetic field it forms a brush that is used to dust the prints over the surface.

 And when a magnetic powder is applied over the latent fingermarks, it selectively adheres to the latent prints due to its affinity for oils and moisture, leaving the substrate “paint-free.”